-In the 2016 elections- Indiana was 1 of only 6 states nationwide without the Green Party on the ballot.
+In the 2016 elections- Indiana was 1 of only 6 states nationwide without the Green Party on the presidential ballot.
+Jill Stein was a registered write-in candidate and received 3,638 votes, placing her 4th, directly behind the 3 parties with ballot access in this state (Republicans, Democrats, and Libertarians).
 We're actually one of only 4 states that has never been on the ballot for the presidential election, not even when Ralph Nader was running.
 We need your help to change that.

-In Spring 2018- We attempted to petition for 27,000 signatures to grant us a spot on the ballot, but the Election Division Office never counted our signatures, so we must continue to write-in on election day.
+In Spring 2018- We attempted to petition for 27,000 signatures to grant us a spot on the ballot, but the Election Division never counted our signatures, so we were forced to continue as a write-in on election day.
 We are pursuing legal action.

 In Fall 2018- Our candidate, Dr. George Wolfe, was registered as an official write-in candidate for Secretary of State.
 We were campaigning for a win, but if we reached at least 2% of the vote, this ultimately would have granted the Indiana Green Party future ballot access automatically for all major positions across the state.
 The official vote count on from the November 6, 2018 elections showed that the 2% mark was not reached.
-There are some inconsistencies with the results that we plan to address when pursuing legal action.
+There were some major inconsistencies with the results, and after prodding the Secretary of State's office, they added hundreds of votes to the official count after the election.
+We still believe many were missed, and we plan to address this when pursuing legal action.
 If you had any issues voting for George or if your vote did not get counted, please let us know.

 In Spring/Summer 2019- We are fielding 6 candidates across the state in local city-council elections.
-We had to petition registered voters within each district for hand-written signatures to be on the ballot in that district.
-Due to state election laws, our candidates will be listed on the ballot as "Independent" and not "Green".
+We again had to petition registered voters within each district for hand-written signatures to be on the ballot in that district.
 Voting day is Tuesday, November 5, 2019.

 2019 Legislative Updates